wonn24/portfolio/Code X - electronic data capture system for clinical trials/README.md

-This document contains several requirements of the software (a.k.a., Project CODE-X) and sample codes are also uploaded in the repository.
+This document contains several requirements of the software (an electronic data capture system running for Typhoid & HPV clinical trials (phase II) in Philippine and Thailand; also for vaccine adverse event reporting/management system funded by WHO Western Pacific) and sample codes are also uploaded in the repository.